Childbirth and birth in hospital

 The labor

-During labor and birth, the presence of the baby's father or a person chosen by the woman is normally permitted, but in the case of a two-bed labor room they can ask the companion to stay outside.
+During labor and delivery, the presence of the baby's father or a person chosen by the woman is normally permitted, but in the case of a two-bed labor room, they can ask the companion to remain outside.

-Physiological labor is normally assisted by the midwife, who frequently checks the fetal heartbeat.
-During labor, frequent vaginal visits can be annoying for the woman and there are other parameters to evaluate maternal and fetal well-being and the progression of labor itself.
+Physiological labor is usually assisted by the midwife, who frequently checks the fetal heartbeat.
+During labor, frequent vaginal visits can be uncomfortable for the woman and there are other parameters to evaluate maternal and fetal well-being and the progression of labor itself.

-The routine practice of amniorexis (artificial rupture of the membranes which causes the leakage of amniotic fluid) is discussed: on the one hand it can reduce the duration of labour, on the other it intensifies the pain of contractions and reduces the woman's possibility of movement.
+The routine practice of amniorexis (artificial rupture of the membranes that causes the amniotic fluid to escape) is debated: on the one hand, it can shorten the duration of labor, but on the other, it intensifies the pain of contractions and reduces the woman's ability to move.

 During labor, sugar consumption is very high and you may feel tired and weak: it is therefore important to drink warm drinks with sugar or honey.

-Today, to alleviate the pain of childbirth, more value is given to natural techniques such as breathing control, different positions, concentration and massage.
+Today, to relieve the pain of childbirth, more value is given to natural techniques such as breathing control, different positions, concentration and massage.
 Many women learn these techniques in childbirth preparation classes.

-This phase begins when the woman, with complete dilation of the uterine mouth, feels the "spontaneous reward" of the first thrusts.
+This phase begins when the woman, with the uterine mouth fully dilated, feels the "spontaneous push" the first pushes.

 It is a very delicate moment, in which you will need to be able to concentrate and find reassurance.
-Every change of situation is tiring, it will be necessary to find a comfortable and at the same time effective position.
+Every change of situation is tiring, you will need to find a comfortable and at the same time effective position.

 At this point you will generally move to the delivery room, your partner will still be next to you.
-His presence can constitute a point of reference for your peace of mind together with that of the midwife who, with advice and encouragement, will be even closer to you.
+His presence can be a point of reference for your tranquility together with that of the Midwife who, with advice and encouragement, will be even closer to you.

 Almost all births take place in the traditional delivery room bed and the staff does not propose alternative positions on their own initiative.

-An episiotomy is a small surgical incision that artificially widens the vaginal opening; if it is necessary, it is performed before the baby begins to come out and generally, with local anesthesia.
+An episiotomy is a small surgical incision that artificially widens the vaginal opening; if necessary, it is performed before the baby begins to come out and generally, with local anesthesia.

-At the moment of birth, the Neonatologist or Pediatrician is present, the newborn baby is given to the mother, wrapped in a cloth.
-We wait a few seconds to cut the umbilical cord and the woman can immediately attach the baby to the breast if she wishes.
-Subsequently, the newborn is visited by the pediatrician, placed in the thermocot and transferred to the nursery.
+At the moment of birth, the Neonatologist or Pediatrician is present, the newborn baby is given to the mother, wrapped in a sheet.
+The umbilical cord is cut after a few seconds and the woman can immediately attach the baby to the breast, if she wishes.
+Afterwards, the newborn is examined by the Pediatrician, placed in the heated cradle and transferred to the nursery.

-Here the newborn is examined more carefully and subjected to routine prophylactic therapies and dressed with his own clothes that you put in the hospital bag.
+Here the newborn is examined more carefully and subjected to routine prophylactic therapies and dressed in his own clothes that you have put in the hospital bag.

-In the meantime, the woman, still on the delivery table, expels the placenta; the suturing of any episiotomy is then performed.
+In the meantime, the woman, still on the delivery bed, expels the placenta; the episiotomy, if any, is then sutured.
 Transferred to the postpartum room or labor room, the woman spends the first hours after giving birth under observation.

 It is well known that the first hours after birth are fundamental for the baby-mother-father meeting, for the establishment of the first bond.
-These are very delicate moments: you need a warm, welcoming, silent environment that respects your privacy.
+These are very delicate moments: a warm, welcoming, silent environment is necessary, which respects your privacy.

 The puerperium

-For women, the days following childbirth are characterized by intense emotions.
-On the one hand, joy for the birth of the baby, desire to see and touch him, on the other, concern for his well-being, tension for breastfeeding, physical tiredness, pain from any stitches.
+For the woman, the days following childbirth are characterized by intense emotions.
+On the one hand, joy for the birth of the baby, desire to see and touch him, on the other, concern for his well-being, tension for breastfeeding, physical tiredness, pain for any stitches.

-After the effort of childbirth you will perhaps need to be encouraged, helped and supported in your new task as a mother.
+After the hardship of childbirth, you may need to be encouraged, helped, supported in your new role as a mother.

-The central point of this new phase is, for those who wish, breastfeeding which in turn requires energy, availability and patience.
+The central point of this new phase is, for those who want it, breastfeeding which in turn requires energy, willingness and patience.

 The colostrum of the first two days and then breast milk are the best food for the newborn from all points of view.
-For successful breastfeeding, a good start is essential:
+For a successful breastfeeding a good start is essential:

 • the desire to breastfeed first and foremost,